NehilDanis/nehildanis.github.io/about.md

 ---

 I live in Munich, work as a working student in Logivations GmbH.
 Currenly I am pursuing a masters degree in computer science at Technical University of Munich.
 I am from Ankara, Turkey, born and bred.
-I have received my Bachelor's degree in computer science from Hacettepe Univercity.
+I have received my Bachelor's degree in computer science from Hacettepe University.

 ### More Information